Community House Damaris is the only long-term shelter and recovery program for survivors of sex trafficking and their babies in the country of Greece.

 timeline // six to twelve months

 After new participants move into the safe house, they begin their recovery journey at the Day Program.
 Girls are equipped with life skills in sessions such as parenting, budgeting, anger management, Greek language courses, and the 12 Steps Recovery Program.
 This phase lasts from six months to one year, depending on each individual’s needs.
-Every six weeks, we take a break from our Day Program to hold a Celebration Day – honoring each progress step achieved.
 We also have a beginner job training and empowerment project through the Damaris Bracelet Project.
 Bracelets are available at our main office in Athens, by special email request, at Damaris sponsored events, and on our forthcoming online store.

 timeline // six to twelve months

 Participants typically enter the Transitional Living Program or sometimes begin living independently while they start our job shadowing program in their chosen area of interest and skill.
 Participants wishing to pursue a career in early childhood development also have the opportunity for onsite job shadowing at the CHD Daycare at our main office.
 Our daycare is not open to the public as its programs are provided exclusively for the use of staff and program participants.
-We also offer in-house internships in the field of office reception.
-Otherwise, we partner with other NGOs and Greek businesses to provide job training to Phase II participants.
+We partner with other NGOs and Greek businesses to provide job training to Phase II participants.

 timeline // three to seven years